kingwingfly/telegram_sync_bot/README.md

 The bot will download the file and save it to the specified directory.

-Then it will send files saved back to the owner (This is necessary for it's prevented to midify user sent messages).

-The owner can then react to the returned messages with emoji to manage the file:
+The owner can then react to the messages with emoji to manage the file:
-- "👍" | "❤": move the file to favorite directory
+- "👍" | "❤": pin and move the file to favorite directory
 - "👎": move the file to trash

 ## file sent to bot managed channel